VanAurum/coding-test/README.md

 python cli.py
 ```

-You should see the default menu that looks like this
+You should see the default CLI menu that looks like this

 ```
 ------------------------------